Monitor consumer lag for Confluent Platform clusters

 In the Confluent Cloud Console, navigate to the Environments page and select your environment.

-In the navigation menu, click Clusters and select your Confluent Platform cluster.
+In the navigation menu, select Clusters, and then select your Confluent Platform cluster.

-Select a consumer group to view its lag details.
+Select a consumer group to view its specific lag details.

 View consumer group lag details